colinseper/colinseper/README.md

 ### 👨‍💻 About Me:
 I am a junior studying Computer Science at Saint Louis University in hopes to become a full-stack software engineer.
 Other than programming I like to play chess ♟️, workout 🏋️, play baskeball 🏀 and listen to music 🎼.
 - 📓 I'm currently studying Algorithms II on Coursera
-- 🌱 I started studying computer science less than a year ago
+- 🌱 I started studying computer science a year ago
 - 📧 You can reach me via Email or Linkedln

 #### 🛠️ Languages, Web, Database and Frameworks